 To set the date, simply click on the "Target Date" setting on each document:

-Using Frase Templates in your Existing Content Workflow
+Using Frase Brief Templates in your Existing Content Workflow

 Frase Templates are an excellent way to seamlessly fold Frase into your existing content briefing or outlining process.

-The Frase Template Library is curated by both the Frase Team and SEO experts all over the world.
-Using these templates ensures that instead of spending time on formatting, you can focus all your attention on the content.
+The Frase featured templates ensures that instead of spending time on formatting, you can focus all your attention on the content.

 Some of our most popular pre-made templates: